 Even as a person unnaturally obsessed with the goings-on of my vagina, I would never pay $149 for the kGoal.
 With that price and considering its caveats, this toy is currently only worth it for a limited range of folks.
 It’s more for people wanting hardcore kegel boot camp — like those on a physical therapy regimen, or those who have found other kegel devices lacking.
 Vibrational learners.
 People deeply motivated by scores and progress charts.

 To appeal to a wider audience and truly become “a FitBit for your vagina,” as it’s been widely reported, the kGoal needs more social features and motivational tools.
-For instance, according to a special badge in my girlfriend’s FitBit profile, they’ve taken so many steps they could have walked to Italy by now.
+For instance, according to a special badge in my partner’s FitBit profile, he’s taken so many steps he could have walked to Italy by now.

 I, too, would like to work toward an achievement.
 If it takes 500 kg of force to fracture someone’s skull, how many years will I need to diligently do kegels to create enough collective vaginal force to crush a single man’s head?
 Will I go to my grave without reaching this goal?
 I need to know.